OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md

 - Information used in authentication (e.g. Credentials, PINs, Session identifiers, Tokens, Cookies…)
 - Information protected by laws, regulations or specific organizational policy (e.g. Credit Cards, Customers data)

 If the application transmits sensitive information via unencrypted channels - e.g. HTTP - it is considered a security risk.
+Attackers can take over accounts by [sniffing network traffic](https://owasp.org/www-community/attacks/Man-in-the-middle_attack).
 Some examples are Basic authentication which sends authentication credentials in plain-text over HTTP, form based authentication credentials sent via HTTP, or plain-text transmission of any other information considered sensitive due to regulations, laws, organizational policy or application business logic.

 Examples for Personal Identifying Information (PII) are: